AGREEMENT ESTABLISHING AN ALLIANCE

 - To share information on OSHA's National/Regional/Local Emphasis Programs, Regulatory Agenda, and opportunities to participate in the rulemaking process.

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

 - To convene or participate in forums, roundtable discussions, or stakeholder meetings with industries such as upstream oil and gas industry and others to help forge innovative solutions in the workplace or to provide input on safety and health issues.

 - To encourage worker participation in workplace safety and health by including workers as members of the alliance implementation team and other planning committees as they are formed; and, providing training and increased access to safety and health information.

 The Participants intend to work together to achieve the following training and education goals:

-- To develop effective training and education programs for Western slope employers and employees in the oil and gas industry, construction industry and general industry, and to communicate such information to constituent employers and workers.
+- To develop effective training and education programs for CMC constituents and other local employer and employee groups regarding topics including, but not limited to recordkeeping, oil and gas drilling and servicing, safety and health management program elements, and current OSHA initiatives and to communicate such information to constituent employers and workers.

 - To deliver or arrange for the delivery of SafeLand and other courses related to oil and gas safety and health.
 OSHA and CMC will deliver at least two additional courses related to oil and gas safety issues or other current emphasis areas per year.